pusher/pusher-js/README.md

 #### `auth` (Hash)

 Allows passing additional data to authorizers.
-Supports query string params and headers (AJAX only).
+Supported properties are:

+- `params`: an object of key value pairs to send as parameters with the authorization request
+- `headers`: an object of key value pairs to send as headers with the authorization request (AJAX only)
+- `withCredentials`: set to `true` to set [`withCredentials`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials) on the underlying XHR instance (AJAX only)

 For example, following will pass `foo=bar` via the query string and `baz: boo` via headers:

 ```js
 const pusher = new Pusher(APP_KEY, {